 Unaware of Smith’s troubles, Sherman waited at Meridian for his arrival from February 14 through February 20.
 During that period, Sherman ordered his troops “to wipe the appointed meeting place off the map.”
 His soldiers responded by destroying over 100 miles of railroad and burning anything that might be of value to the Southern cause.
 When Sherman left Meridian to return to Vicksburg, he reportedly stated that “Meridian, with its depots, storehouses, arsenal, hospitals, offices, hotels, and cantonments no longer exists.”

-The Union victory at the Battle of Meridian resulted in no recorded casualties.
-They are unknown or nonexistent, as there was no real combat.
+The outcome of the Battle of Meridian was a Union victory that had no recorded casualties.
+The casualties are either unknown or nonexistent, because there was no real combat.
 Sherman succeeded in temporarily destroying some significant Southern transportation facilities, but in less than one month, the Confederates restored railroad traffic.

-On a grander scale, the Battle of Meridian or the Meridian Campaign was significant because it presented Sherman with the opportunity to implement and to perfect the concept of “total war,” which he would later use in Georgia and the Carolinas in the Atlanta Campaign, his “March to the Sea”, and the Carolinas Campaign.
+The Battle of Meridian — or the Meridian Campaign — was significant because it presented Sherman with the opportunity to implement and perfect the concept of “total war,” which he would later use in Georgia and the Carolinas in the Atlanta Campaign, his “March to the Sea”, and the Carolinas Campaign.